Mail Us

 • Quick diagnosis and treatment: In many cases, small fibroids or polyps can be treated during the same visit.

-• No general anaesthetic required: Most women need only mild pain relief before the procedure.
+• No general anaesthetic required: Most patients need only mild pain relief before the procedure.

 Book Your Consultation